 - Succession Planning: As the average age of insurance firm owners continues to increase across the industry, are you investing time and effort into equity succession planning?
 Broad ownership can motivate producer-stakeholders to drive new business production and organic growth.
 A clear perpetuation strategy for key staff can also help create a strong feeling of purpose and motivation for the team.

-Firms that are laser focused on high growth will continue to expand into new product lines, build their customer base, and focus on employee development.
-With the evolving marketplace, high inflation and tighter monetary policy, how is your firm taking action to creating long-term growth goals?
+Firms that are laser-focused on high growth will continue to expand into new product lines, build their customer base, and focus on employee development.
+With the evolving marketplace, high inflation and tighter monetary policy, how is your firm taking action to create long-term growth goals?

 If you have questions about Today’s ViewPoint, or would like to learn more about how MarshBerry can help your firm plan for its future, please email or call Gerard Vecchio, Managing Director, at 212.972.4886.